-Source 7 An anti-sweatshop protest in Washington, D.C. manufactured overseas to cut the costs of production.
+Source 7 An anti-sweatshop protest in Washington, D.C.

 Fierce international competition has also led some designers to close their businesses.
 Smaller businesses in particular may struggle, as some large manufacturers overseas will only do business if the order is substantial.
 Online shopping has also had a significant impact on local fashion designers.